 Registration Fee - A registration fee is due at the time of enrollment or readmission enrollment.
+A portion of this fee is non-refundable.

 NCLEX® Learning Resources - If required, students are responsible for fees associated with the use of these resources.